-Designated a national park and biosphere reserve, the reef is part of the Campeche Bank archipelago and is the largest reef in the southern Gulf of Mexico.
+Designated as a National Park and Biosphere Reserve, the reef is part of the Campeche Bank archipelago and is the largest reef in the southern Gulf of Mexico.
 It is also the only known coral reef in the Yucatán Peninsula.

-For thousands of years, various species of coral have grown together to build the extensive reef.
-In addition to corals, the reef is composed of remains from algae, foraminifera, and molluscs.
+For thousands of years, various species of coral have grown together to build an extensive reef.
+In addition to corals, the reef is composed of remains from algae, foraminifera, and mollusks.